 When the visa is approved, you may pay a visa issuance fee (if applicable to your nationality) and will be informed how your passport with visa will be returned to you.
 Review the visa processing time, to learn how soon your passport with visa will generally be ready for pick-up or delivery by the courier.

-If you, or the International Office at your home university, have any questions about the visa application process, please contact Andrea Ruffoni Semidey
+If you or the international office at your home university have any questions about the application process, please contact the University of Miami Study Abroad Program Coordinator: